Kyriokes/Kyriokes/README.md

 Currently:
 - Building **KeyWords**, an AI-powered platform for job search optimization — custom architecture, live deploy
-- Collaborating on **MatchMaking**, a sports court booking app with a modern accessibility approach — leading the frontend (Next.js + TypeScript + Tailwind), alongside a team of senior developers
+- Collaborating on **MatchMaking**, a booking app with a modern accessibility approach — leading the frontend (Next.js + TypeScript + Tailwind), alongside a team of senior developers
 - Previous experience reviewing and improving AI-generated code quality

 🎯 Looking for **Full Stack** or **Backend Developer** roles.